rmcminds/salmonIPM/README.md

 PKG_CPPFLAGS += -DUSE_STANC3
 ```

-For more information on how to  `MAKEVARS`, see the "Configuring C++ Toolchain" section of the [RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) vignette for your operating system.
+For more information on how to create, locate, and edit `MAKEVARS`, see the "Configuring C++ Toolchain" section of the [RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) vignette for your operating system.